laatabix/MarraSIM/README.md

   <br/><i>Administrative districts of Marrakesh.</i>
 </p>

-**PDUZone** : represents one entity of the adopted division in the PDU (Plan de D\'eplacements Urbains) document.
+**PDUZone** : represents one entity of the adopted division in the PDU (Plan de Déplacements Urbains) document.
 The PDU is a big study that was conducted in 2009 to describe and evaluate the urban mobility and population movement in Marrakesh.
 The study divided the city into 27 zones based on multiple criteria of geography and urban fabric.
 We use this zoning since all the data presented in the PDU document is based on it.
 Each PDU zone is identified by a code and a name and may belong to one or multiple administrative districts.

 <p align="center">
   <img width="440" height="355" alt="PDU zoning of Marrakesh" src="https://github.com/laatabix/MarraSIM/assets/15381143/41a43e8f-a5eb-4161-b4c5-e1b77ea601e5">